GenericMappingTools/gmt/doc/rst/source/gmt.rst

 **gmt** module module-options

 where module is the name of a GMT module and the options are those that pertain to that particular module.
+A few special modules are also available:

+**gmt clear** *items*

+while delete the user's history.
+Choose between *history* (deletes the gmt.history file in the current directory), *conf* (deletes the gmt.conf file in the current directory), *cache* (deletes the user's cache directory and all of its content), or *all* (does all of the above).

-If no module is given then several other options are available:
+If no module is given then
+several other options are available:

 **-**\ **-help**